 Pathos is the emotional appeal, meaning to convince an audience through appealing on emotional levels.
 Actors may evoke sympathy to try make the audience feel how the author intended for them to feel.
 They aim to get a certain emotion out of their actions when appealing to pathos.
 Pathos can be expressed by actors through language, emotional tones, or emotional events or implications.

-These forms of persuasion immensely help actors get into character.
+These forms of persuasion immensely help actors sell their character.
 Persuasion helps the audience to believe and understand the plot and action of the production.
 Strong productions rely on the effective use of these persuasion techniques.
-By studying each one, actors can learn how to better their styles and increase their overall credibility while on stage.
+By studying each mode, actors can learn how to better their styles and increase their overall credibility while on stage.

 Backdrops by Charles H. Stewart can help you with your backdrop needs.
-Visit our website to learn about our offerings, accessories, and handmade backdrops.
+Check out the rest of our website to learn about our new backdrops, accessories, lames and scrims. backdrops.
 Don’t hesitate to reach out to our staff with any questions.